-Sell Your Mineral Rights in Carbon County County, UT
+Sell Your Mineral Rights in Carbon County, UT

-If you own mineral rights in Carbon County, you're sitting on acreage in the Uinta Basin — one of the longer-producing gas basins in the Intermountain West.
-Activity here is more measured than frontier shale plays, but real production and real buyers exist.
-Let's help you figure out what your rights are actually worth.
+If you own mineral rights in Carbon County, Utah, you're sitting on acreage in the Uinta Basin — one of the most significant natural gas producing regions in the American West.
+The market here is active enough to attract serious buyers, and your rights may be worth more than you'd expect.
+Let's give you an honest picture of what you're holding.

 ASSET OVERVIEW